PyroFilmsFX/VisualEyes/README.md

 I do know this was the final project of App Dev 2.
 At the time I was fascinated audio visualizers, so I tried my best to learn to make one somehow.
 I utilized an externally compiled framework: AudioKit.

-I believe to have been proud of the A I recieved.
+I believe to have been proud of the A I received.
 Super fun course! :)